O3Digital/HTML5-Games-Dev-Video-Code-Example/README.md

 Code example for my HTML5 Games Dev video course ([http://www.packtpub.com/html5-game-development/video](http://www.packtpub.com/html5-game-development/video)).

 There are two games created in the course.
-They are Count99 and Rust.
+They are [Count99](http://42games.net/html5/count-99/) and [Rush](http://42games.net/html5/rush/).

 You can try the games in the following links: